mullerdavid/ctf_writeups/_learn/forensics24/Exercise1/WRITEUP.md

 The binary is a 32bit `.NET` binary.
 A mix of static and dynamic analysis can be used.

-I recommend using the [dnSpyEx](https://github.com/dnSpyEx/dnSpy/), that is a still mainteined fork of `dnSpy`.
+I recommend using the [dnSpyEx](https://github.com/dnSpyEx/dnSpy/), that is a still maintained fork of `dnSpy`.
 There are similar tools as well, but `dnSpy` can run and modify/recompile parts of the code on the fly if you want to make some changes.
 Use the 32bit variant for this malware.

 The classes and functions are perfectly readable.